Old Chicago Main Post Office: 2016 sale and reconstruction

 In February 2016, Chicago mayor Rahm Emanuel pressed for development of the site, threatening to take possession of the building by use of eminent domain.
 In March, the city's Department of Planning and Development issued an RFP seeking bids due June 10 for redevelopment of the site.
-Later that week, with announcement of a conditional sale of the building, it turned out that Davies had been in negotiation since May 2015 for sale of the building to 601W, a New York City-based real estate company which owns Chicago's Aon Center and One Prudential Plaza buildings.
+Later that week, it was announced that the Old Chicago Post Office would be sold to 601W, a New York City-based real estate company which owns Chicago's Aon Center and One Prudential Plaza buildings.
+Davies had been in negotiations to sell the building since May 2015.

-On May 13, 2016, completion of the sale from Davies to 601W was announced by Emanuel.
-Davies died the next day.
+On May 13, 2016, Emanuel announced that Davies had sold the building to 601W; however, Davies had died the previous week.
 Vicky Flores, who ran the Chicago office of Davies' firm, commented: "It was really weird, the timing.
 Everything was signed off, and then I heard he had died.
 It was like he waited until everything was taken care of."
-In a $500 million renovation, Gensler plans on renovation of the space into office space, with addition of a rooftop park and a riverwalk.
+Gensler was hired to redesign the space into office space, with addition of a rooftop park and a riverwalk.
+The project was supposed to cost $500 million but ended up at $800 million.
 In September 2017 the post office was one of 6 sites in Chicago considered for the new Amazon "HQ2" location.
-In September 2019, Uber Freight announced it would be based at the site, adding 2,000 jobs.